Solutions Headlines

 Participants in our experiment saw four lists of four headlines (see the Methodology section below for more details), and were asked to choose which headline they would most like to read.
 In the case of testing the effects of a mysterious entity, participants saw either a headline that contained an unnamed entity (e.g., “This City’s…”) or one where the entity was identified (e.g., “Chicago’s…”).
 We calculated the percentage of respondents who chose each headline.

-screen shot 2020 04 16 at 11.02.15 am
+Screen Shot 2020 04 16 at 11.02.15 AM

 Test #1: Jobless Rate